bitst0rm-pub/Formatter/README.md

     "remember_session": true,

     // Configure the layout when opening new files.
-    // This setting takes effect when the "new_file_on_format" option is enabled.
+    // This only takes effect when the "new_file_on_format" option is enabled.
-    // Available choices include 2-columns, 2-rows or single layout.
-    // To revert to the Sublime default layout:
-    // View > Layout > Single
     // Accepted values: "2cols", "2rows", "single" OR false
     "layout": {
         "enable": "2cols",